Secure domination number of $k$-subdivision of graphs: Main Results

 \end{proof}

-\begin{remark} Upper Bound in the Theorem \ref{G15} is sharp.
-It suffices to consider path graph $P_3$.
-Then $P_3^{\frac{1}{5}}=P_{11}$ and by Theorem \ref{COC}, $\gamma_s(P_{11})=5=3|E(P_3)|-2+1$.
-Also, it is easy to see that this upper bound is sharp for all star graphs $S_n$. \end{remark}
+\begin{remark} Upper Bound in the Theorem \ref{G15} is sharp. {{It suffices to consider the star graph $S_n$.
+Then by the argument in the proof of Theorem \ref{G15}, and since from each three consecutive vertices, we need at least a vertex to be in dominating set, one can easily check that the equality holds. }} \end{remark}